airsplay/VisualRelationships/README.md

 By setting this, the model would try to use the main metric (set by `--metric`) as reward and directly optimize it.
 We also implement the `self-critical methods` shown in [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563), which could be activated by setting `--baseline self` in the running script.

-The RL training could dramstically boost the metric that it optimized but show a lower performance in human evaluation.
-We thus discard RL training in the paper (as discussed in Sec.5 Related Work) but the code is definitely free to use!
+The RL training could dramstically boost the optimized metric but show lower performance in human evaluation.
+We thus omitted RL training results in our paper (as discussed in Sec.5 Related Work) but the code is definitely free to use!

 Enjoy it~